Do you deliver every image you shoot?

 Do you do destination weddings?
 What are your travel fees?

 I love to travel, and I love destination weddings, so I am down to travel for your wedding.
 Please contact me for specific fees and information.
 In fact, I do not charge a travel fee to certain locations if you book one of my top two packages.
+Seattle is one of my favorite locations and I do not charge travel fees for there.

 Can I share my photos on social media?